REG 4 Individual Eligibility | Published 8 September 2025

 REG 4.1.1.2 Establishing which institution/Playing Entity an individual may represent on a seasonal basis is determined via which Playing Entities are being utilised to function within BUCS competitions and the individual’s relationship to them.
 (Note REG 2.6).

-REG 4.1.1.3 No individual may compete for more than 1 institution/Playing Entity in a BUCS season (1 August – 31 July).
+REG 4.1.1.3 No individual may compete for more than one institution/Playing Entity in a BUCS season (1 August – 31 July).

 AND